 - Reduce stress: You can always benefit from a healthy distraction like playing board games since it is an excellent way to kick back and relax.
 According to an online survey by RealNetworks, Inc., a casual games developer found that 64% of respondents said they play games as a way to unwind and relax, and 53% play for stress relief.

 - Grows your immune system: Research has shown that negativity, depression, and stress can reduce your ability to fight disease.
 Positive feelings and thoughts, like the laughter and enjoyment that always come with board games, prevent these effects by releasing chemicals that fight stress and boost your immune system.
 A simple board game could activate the survival genes in your brain, making the brain cells live longer and help to fight diseases.

 - Child development: Board games play a very important role in child health and brain development.
 Board games help children develop logic and reasoning skills, improve critical thinking and boost spatial reasoning.
-Encouraging children to play different types of board games can also increase verbal and communication skills, while helping develop attention skills and the ability to concentrate and focus for longer periods of time.
+Encouraging children to play different types of board games can also increase verbal and communication skills while helping develop attention skills and the ability to concentrate and focus for longer periods of time.

 - Therapy treatment: Many board games require the use of fine motor skills to pick up or move pieces, actions that take both coordination and dexterity.
 Regular practice and activity improve these basic skills, which is important for children, people with mental or physical disabilities, the elderly and those recovering from accidents.
-Board games are very helpful when they are added to occupational therapy treatments, as well in places like classrooms for special needs to help improve muscle and nerve function over time.
+Board games are very helpful when they are added to occupational therapy treatments, and in places like classrooms for special needs to help improve muscle and nerve function over time.

 If you enjoy indoor activities, read: